Heart Healthy Foods For Seniors

 Stay Healthy At A Senior Living Facility

 Here at JSL, we assist our residents in living their best lives which includes maintaining a healthy and nutritious diet.
+We work diligently to provide heart healthy meals for seniors.
 If you or a loved one are interested in learning more about the heart-healthy dining options available in our residential facilities that serve the needs of older adults, schedule a tour today.